nicehash/excavator/README.md

 2. Using start-up commanding file.
 See example [default_command_file.json](default_command_file.json).

    File contains a JSON array of all actions that would happen during runtime of Excavator.
 Each array item has two mandatory fields and one optional.
-Mandatory is 'time' which tells you after how many seconds since start of Excavator commands should execute and 'commands' which is a JSON array of commands you can find in [excavator-man-API.txt](excavator-man-API.txt).
+Mandatory is 'time' which tells you after how many seconds since start of Excavator commands should execute and 'commands' which is a JSON array of commands you can find in [API section](/api).

    Optionally you can specify 'loop' which repeat commands every 'loop' seconds.
 When creating algorithms and workers, note that IDs of returned objects always  run from 0 and on, so first algorithm always has ID 0, second 1 etc.